Spiritual Growth Through Self-Honesty

 Truth is simple, but the mind complicates it.

-Recognizing these blocks is already progress.
+Recognising these blocks is already progress.

 Practicing Self-Honesty in Daily Life